| | |

 I solved the storage issue by incorporating another file console, which I use to store files and office supplies.

-My carpenter is da bomb; these bookshelves have always drawn quite a bit of oohs and aahs from visitors.
+These bookshelves have always drawn quite a bit of oohs and aahs from visitors.
 But with the addition of the dramatic blue backdrop, the bookcase wall is definitely a show-stopper.

 I went nuts over the new lampshades, which look amazing against the neutral walls and the newly painted console/desk {you can read all about my Annie Sloan Chalk paint furniture makeover here}.